Takeaways

 By implementing a benefits package for your residents, you’ll enjoy:

-• Increased profits.
+- Increased profits.
 The best resident benefits packages entice new residents to sign leases at your property and keeps current renters happy.
-And beyond just gaining and retaining residents, you’ll also generate a new revenue stream, as you can charge a small monthly fee per resident for the benefits package.
+You’ll also generate a new revenue stream by charging a small monthly fee per resident for the benefits package.

 Learn the top 8 amenities that everyone building should have: